 CAUTION: Always keep these files together within the same folder on your computer.
 They work hand-in-hand.
 If you open an *.mc2 file while its *.mcx file resides in another folder on your computer, the program WILL LOSE the picture associations for the entire cookbook.
 You won't be able to get them back unless you restore from prior backups (*.mc2 & its *.mcx companion file).

-How do I add a cookbook file to MasterCook?
+How do I add cookbook files from MasterCook 5 or greater?

 The easiest way is only TWO STEPS:

 - Copy the cookbook files (*.mc2 and *.mcx) to the MY COLLECTION folder that is within the MasterCook folder on your computer.
 (Use Windows to search for the My Collection folder if necessary.)
 WARNING: Be sure you don't just copy a My Collection folder into the My Collection folder.
 That won't work.
 You need the MC2/MCX files inside the existing My Collection folder instead.

 - Start up MasterCook and go to the Cookbooks screen and then select REFRESH FILE LIST from the Tools menu (or press the F5 key at the top of your keyboard) to cause MasterCook to go inventory its folders.
 At this time it will list the cookbook within the program.

 MasterCook comes with some cookbooks that are already organized into collection folders on your computer.
 For example, it created a MY COLLECTION folder within the MasterCook folder on your computer.
 Anytime you add cookbook files to this folder and REFRESH MasterCook's files (see the immediate paragraph above), it will show you these cookbooks within the program.